lalkrishnak/WannaCry-Patch/README.md

 # WannaCry-Patch
-## Wannacry Ransomewhere Protect Script for Windows
+## Wannacry Ransomewhere Protect Playbook for Windows

 WANNACRY: THE LARGEST RANSOMWARE OUTBREAK IN HISTORY